pitt-sci-cmpinf0010/Intro-to-Jupyter/README.md

 ### Understanding the File System
 Just as your computer has a system of files with a hierarchical order to them, your files in JupyterLab is organized in a similar way.
 You can create folders to place lab materials and lectures in, then put folders inside of folders if you would like!
 You can navigate through these folders the same way you would on your local machine with windows explorer or finder.

-If you're using the VPN/Virtual Lab or Binder, these files are not on your local machine, they live on the CRC JupyterHub (which has A LOT more space than your computer).
+If you’re using the VPN/Virtual Lab or Binder, these files are not on your local machine, they live on the CRC JupyterHub (which has A LOT more space than your computer).
 You can upload and download files from this remote file system using the JupyterLab web interface.

 ### The Terminal and Text Editor
 We will be using the terminal (or command prompt) for a variety of things during this class, but as explained an important use for it will be to download lab materials.
 Another good use for it is to navigate through files and run programs.